Frequently Asked Questions About Therapy

 Payment can be made via HSA or FSA card, or with a major debit/credit card.

-• I’m not in-network with insurance providers, however many clients are still able to receive partial reimbursement through their out-of-network benefits.
 If you’d like to use these benefits, I can provide you with a superbill (an itemized receipt) to submit to your insurance for reimbursement.

 You’re welcome to contact your insurance company directly to learn more about your coverage, and I’m also happy to help.
 I partner with Thrizer to make the process easier.
 Through Thrizer, you can verify your out-of network benefits, upload superbills, and receive reimbursements directly to your bank account.
 Please reach out to me with any questions.